 The abrasive waterjet industry has continued to grow over the last 30 years and is both a domestic and international market opportunity for BARTON.

 A second division of the business also began in the 1980s — blast media for surface preparation.
 Recognizing the potential for a high-performance, safe blasting abrasive, BARTON invested in a new garnet mining operation in Western Australia in 1988.
-BARTON sold its interest in this operation in 2005 and is now importing its alluvial garnet from India and other international supply sources.
+BARTON sold its interest in this operation in 2005 and is now importing its alluvial garnet from alternative international supply sources.
 The blast media division has realized significant growth with the increasing sophistication of the surface preparation industry.

 The company’s most recent addition to the business is a line of parts and accessories for waterjet cutting equipment.
 BARTON distributes a wide range of parts for virtually every type of waterjet machine, as well as its own brand of select specialty products to the abrasive waterjet market.

-BARTON has been a family-owned company for seven generations, and today is recognized as a world leader in the production of the highest-quality garnet and mineral abrasives the industry has to offer.
+BARTON has been a family-owned company for seven generations and today is recognized as a world leader in the production of the highest-quality garnet and mineral abrasives the industry has to offer.